 The acrobatic feats mentioned earlier are all thanks to the animation team.
 Based on how you transfer between ledges of different heights, how you float around, or how you brush up against the squishy pillow-like platforms that make up each level will enact a number of different animations of Luna tumbling around like a champion.
 It's these and other little touches like the smooth transition between a landscape or portrait view while tilting your phone that help to immerse the player in this world.

 And it is a fun world to spend time in.
 The cutesy designs and premise definitely appeal to a younger audience, but platforming fans would make it worth their while to give this game a look.
 It isn't too many levels in that things start becoming tricky, requiring precision, controlled perfection, and a little luck to make it to the end of each stage (and that's not including the skill needed to collect everything in each level).
 Luna Bears is one of those pleasant surprises.
 You're not sure what to make of the game going in, and your expectations may be low, but given a little time, it will win you over and you'll certainly be glad it did.

-- Over 70 action packed levels
+- Over 70 action packed challenges

 - Awesome power-ups

-- Customize your hero
+- Customizable hero costumes

-- Challenging achievements
+- Fun achievements

 Join us on the Super Skyland Facebook page: